 When it comes to fudge, beloved family recipes are often passed down for generations in the South.
 This brown sugar version is an old-fashioned flavor of fudge that my Grandma made and perhaps your Grandma would have made, too.
 It’s typically made with either walnuts or pecans.
 I chose walnuts and I highly recommend that you go the extra mile to toast the nuts for the world of difference it makes to the depth of flavor.

 You should never be intimated to make any candy or fudge that requires a candy thermometer.
 It actually makes the process easier because you won’t have to guess when it’s finished cooking.
 Think of it this way, the candy thermometer will tell you when the fudge is ready so, that alleviates any concerns.
 When cooked properly, fudge should be smooth, not grainy.
 It’s a sensational anytime of year sweet treat.
+You may also like to checkout 12 Holiday Fudge Recipes on Parade.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!